SamWhited/typo/README.md

 they are stripped of all HTML and limited to `site.excerpt_max_length` words;
 `page.excerpt` on the other hand will use the raw string and ignore length.

+    page.google_fonts_family: nil

+A [Google Fonts](http://www.google.com/fonts#) `family` line to import.
+Eg.
+`Open+Sans:400,600italic&subset=latin,cyrillic-ext`.
+This does _NOT_ override a
+site specific option; instead, it loads the font in addition to any site wide fonts.

     page.lettrine: nil

 Set to false to prevent generation of a lettrine (aka an